Stuck in the Shallow End

-Jane Margolis is Senior Researcher at the Institute for Democracy, Education, and Access at UCLA's Graduate School of Education and Information Studies.
-She is the coauthor of the award-winning Unlocking the Clubhouse: Women and Computing (MIT Press).
+Jane Margolis is Senior Researcher at UCLA Center X at UCLA's Graduate School of Education and Information Studies.
+She is the coauthor of Unlocking the Clubhouse: Women in Computing (MIT Press, 2002).

 "Students of color may be stuck on the educational 'shallow end' now, [Margolis] writes, but it is possible to end their segregation through systemic reform."—Education Week

 "Forty years after Brown v.
 Board of Education, Jane Margolis exposes a barely recognized fact: minority children are still stuck in separate and unequal educational settings.
 Margolis points out why having high-tech equipment without a system in place to foster critical thinking does little to close the achievement gap in poor communities."